OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/index.md

 ## What kind of applications can I deploy to Azure? {#DeployingtoAzure-WhatkindofapplicationscanIdeploytoAzure?}

 The short answer is: anything and everything!
-As long as you can script the deployment, Octopus can automate your deployments into a Microsoft Azure Data Centre.
+As long as you can script the deployment, Octopus can automate your deployments into a Microsoft Azure Data Center.

 We provide built-in first-class support for the most common application services in Microsoft Azure.
 For everything else we provide a special step for running PowerShell scripts against Azure.